-- (e) Except as provided in subdivision (d), any failure to file the report described in subdivision (b) shall be punishable by a fine not to exceed fifty thousand dollars (\$50,000) per violation.
+(d) Except as provided in subdivision (d), (c), any failure to file the report described in subdivision (b) shall be punishable by a fine fine, not to exceed fifty thousand dollars (\$50,000) per violation, violation, that shall be paid by the health care facility or other entity subject to subdivision (b).
 The fine may be imposed in any civil or administrative action or proceeding brought by or on behalf of any agency having regulatory jurisdiction over the person regarding whom the report was or should have been filed.
 If the person who is designated or otherwise required to file the report required under this section is a licensed physician and surgeon, the action or proceeding shall be brought by the Medical Board of California.
 If the person who is designated or otherwise required to file the report required under this section is a licensed doctor of podiatric medicine, the action or proceeding shall be brought by the Podiatric Medical Board of California.
 The fine shall be paid to that agency, but not expended until appropriated by the Legislature.
 The amount of the fine imposed, not exceeding fifty thousand dollars (\$50,000) per violation, shall be proportional to the severity of the failure to report and shall differ based upon written findings, including whether the failure to file caused harm to a patient or created a risk to patient safety; whether any person who is designated or otherwise required by law to file the report required under this section exercised due diligence despite the failure to file or whether the person knew or should have known that a report required under this section would not be filed; and whether there has been a prior failure to file a report required under this section.
-The amount of the fine imposed may also differ based on whether a health care facility or clinic is a small or rural hospital as defined in Section 124840 of the Health and Safety Code. - (f) A person, including an employee or individual contracted or subcontracted to provide health care services, a health facility or clinic, a health care service plan, or other entity shall not incur any civil or criminal liability as a result of making a report required by this section. section if made in good faith.
+The amount of the fine imposed may also differ based on whether a health care facility or clinic is a small or rural hospital as defined in Section 124840 of the Health and Safety Code.

+(e) A person, including an employee or individual contracted or subcontracted to provide health care services, a health-facility or clinic, care facility, or other entity shall not incur any civil or criminal liability as a result of making a report required by this section if made in good faith.